jeppeaarup/jeppeaarup/README.md

 ### Hi there 👋
-I am a BSc student in food science and technology at University of Copenhagen, Denmark.
+I am a MSc student in food science and technology at University of Copenhagen, Denmark.

 I have a special interest in data science and analytical chemistry for biotech industries in areas such as:

-- Process analytical chemistry and technology (aka. industry 4.0)
+- Process analytical chemistry and technology
 - Statistical process control
 - Statistical engineering and optimization
 - Machine learning for analytical chemistry